Yadgir district: Demographics

 According to the 2011 census Yadgir district has a population of 1,174,271, roughly equal to the nation of Timor-Leste or the US state of Rhode Island.
 This gives it a ranking of 404th in India (out of a total of 640).
 The district has a population density of 224 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 22.67%.
 Yadgir has a sex ratio of 987 females for every 1000 males, and a literacy rate of 51.83%.
-Scheduled Castes and Scheduled Tribes made up 23.28% and 12.51% of the population respectively.
+18.79% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 23.28% and 12.51% of the population respectively.

 At the time of the 2011 census, 74.06% of the population spoke Kannada, 11.97% Urdu, 6.39% Lambadi, 5.20% Telugu and 1.11% Hindi as their first language.

 Education

 It has 1,024 primary schools, 149 high schools, 40 pre-university colleges, six degree colleges, and 1 polytechnic institute.

 Yadgir district has 933 primary schools, out of which 464 are lower primary schools, 469 are higher primary schools and 121 high school having classes VIII to X, which are run by education department.
 There are 1223 Anganwadi centers run by the Department of Women & Child Development.
 605 schools provide lower primary education.
 Out of 605 schools, 464 schools are run by education department, 1 school by social welfare department, 3 are aided schools and 137 are unaided schools.
 587 Schools are providing higher primary education.
 Out of 587 schools 469 schools are run by education department, 15 schools are run by social welfare department, 26 schools are aided schools, and 77 are unaided schools.
 200 Schools are providing High school education.
 Out of 200 schools, 119 schools are run by education department, 16 schools are run by social welfare department, 15 schools are aided schools and 50 are unaided schools.

 A project to support high schools to integrate Information and communications technology with teaching-learning has been launched with the education department, this includes use of free and open source applications like Geogebra, Phet, and Freemind.
 Participating schools include GHS Honagera.
 The project Kalike Samrudhi Upakrama involves an umbrella of NGOs including Kalike, and IT for Change.